nickjcroucher/gubbins/README.md

 Information on on further options can be found in the [manual](docs/gubbins_manual.md).

 ## License
-Gubbins is free software, licensed under [GPLv2](https://github.com/sanger-pathogens/gubbins/blob/master/LICENSE).
+Gubbins is free software, licensed under [GPLv2](https://github.com/nickjcroucher/gubbins/blob/master/LICENSE).

 ## Feedback/Issues
-We currently do not have the resources to provide support for Gubbins.
-However, the community might be able to help you out if you report any issues about usage of the software to the [issues page](https://github.com/sanger-pathogens/gubbins/issues).
+There is no specific support for development or maintenance of Gubbins.
+However, we will try to help you out if you report any issues about usage of the software to the [issues page](https://github.com/nickjcroucher/gubbins/issues).

 ## Citation
 If you use this software please cite: